 How I can help

-That’s the gap where most people stall.
-If you want help picking two or three tools for your specific situation and wiring them into a workflow that actually runs, book a free 15-minute call.
+That’s exactly where most people get stuck.
+Sometimes paying for someone to set up the right workflow once saves months of trial and error.
+If you want help picking two or three tools for your specific situation and building a system that actually runs, book a free 15-minute call.
 No pitch, just a spar.
+And if you’re thinking about bringing in outside AI consulting help more broadly, I compare the options in a separate post.

 FAQ